 Project contact: Dr Lianne Viney

-Our proposal is to bring together a group of customer service heads to undertake a piece of collective analysis that will produce an informed approach to a digital shared knowledge base platform.
+This project has brought together a group of ASC service heads to undertake a piece of collective research and analysis that will look to produce a blueprint for a public sector led digital approach to care needs self assessment.